 SOME PLUGINS AND ADDONS ARE COSTLY

 Even though WooCommerce gives you the freedom to customize and add products and get it to be fully functional, it also has limitations like every other platform.
 WooCommerce has pre-order limitations and for some businesses, pre-orders are an essential part of their e-commerce functionality.
-It is said that with WooCommerce when a pre-order item is added in the cart then any item previously added are removed.
+It is said that with WooCommerce when a pre-order item is added in the cart, then any item previously added is removed.
 A pre-order item cannot co-exist with any other item in the same order.
 It also seems like this problem has not yet been resolved until now.

 NOT COMPATIBLE WITH EVERY BUSINESS